tydpan/EASE-Project/README.md

 Electricity Analysis Suggestion Ensemble, or short for EASE, is a Proejct guided by the eScience Insititue and Chemical Engineering Department at the University of Washington.

+EASE is a suggestion model with an aim to help industrial users who desire to build an electricity generation plant that offsets long term cost from continuously buying electricity from the Government.
+User inputs weather information and plant capacity (average summer temperature, average winter temperature, annual precipitation, and average wind speed), EASE will automatically allocate energy source informations that can be utilized and provide suggestions on electricity generation sources.

-EASE is classification model that predicts best electricity generation source from weather, cost, carbon dioxide emission/taxation, and energy source distribution data at a specific user input location within the states.
+Based on RandomForest classification model from scikit-learn, EASE considers weather, cost, carbon dioxide emission/taxation, and energy source distribution information.
 The output of the model is an optimized suggestion with most economical, best weather suitable, clean, and most efficient.
-EASE project  utilized Machine Learning (RamdomForest) algorithem from scikit-learn to do classificiation.

 Please give credits for the contributors if you use this code.